Grievance Procedure Fill out the template

 What is a grievance procedure?

-A grievance procedure can be used by an employer to explain how staff members can raise a workplace complaint or a work-related issue.
+A grievance procedure can be used by an employer to explain how employees can raise a workplace complaint or a work-related issue.
 This grievance procedure can be used by an employer in Great Britain (England, Wales and Scotland).

 What is the difference between a disciplinary procedure and a grievance procedure?

-A disciplinary procedure will explain the process for bringing disciplinary action against staff members if they fail to follow workplace rules and requirements.
+A disciplinary procedure will explain the process for bringing disciplinary action against employees if they fail to follow workplace rules and requirements.

-A grievance procedure will explain how staff members can raise a grievance (complaint) about a work situation.
+A grievance procedure will explain how employees can raise a grievance (complaint) about a work situation.

 What is the difference between a grievance procedure and a complaints policy?

-A grievance procedure will be used internally by staff members, in the event that they wish to raise a workplace issue or complaint to their employer.
+A grievance procedure will be used internally by employees if they wish to raise a workplace issue or complaint to their employer.

 Is it mandatory to have a grievance procedure?

 Yes, an employer should hold a grievance procedure.
-An employer needs to specify in writing any grievance procedures that apply to employees and workers.
-Where this information is not set out within a contract of employment or contract for work, the employer should refer the worker or employee to a separate document.
+An employer needs to specify in writing any grievance procedures that apply to employees.
+Where this information is not set out within a contract of employment, the employer should refer the worker or employee to a separate document.

 What is a grievance?

 A grievance is a problem or complaint.
-In a workplace setting, this will be an issue or problem experienced by a staff member.
+In a workplace setting, this will be an issue or problem experienced by an employee.

 What are the prerequisites of a grievance procedure?